Treatment Techniques

 Moxibustion

-Direct moxa is when the mugwort is placed on the skin and heated with a flame.
-The patient will experience heat at no point will the flame come in direct contact with the skin (as seen in picture).
+Direct moxa involves placing the mugwort directly on the skin and heating it with a flame.
+The patient experiences warmth, but the flame never makes direct contact with the skin (as shown in the image).

-Indirect moxa involves a moxa stick being held close to or over the skin without touching.
-An alternate form consists of moxa being attached to the top of an inserted acupuncture needle, generating heat into the point without burning the patient or touching the skin.
+Indirect moxa uses a moxa stick held close to the skin without touching it.
+Another variation involves attaching moxa to the top of an acupuncture needle, allowing the heat to penetrate the acupuncture point without causing any discomfort or direct contact with the skin.

 dsc_4964.jpg